dashapopova/py/HWs/HW1.md

 ## Homework assignment 1 -- due 18.09

-Please e-mail your homework to daschapopowa@gmail.com in a .pdf or an .html format (please use R Markdown)
+Please e-mail your homework to daschapopowa@gmail.com in a .pdf or an .html format (please use R Markdown to create your file)

 Create 5 plots for the data in [here](https://raw.githubusercontent.com/dashapopova/Intro-to-R/main/HWs/heroes_information.csv)